celineleedle/chews/README.md

 This project was built with assistance from [Claude Code](https://claude.com/claude-code).
 The concept, architecture, and product decisions are mine; Claude wrote the code and documentation.
-All changes have been tested and reviewed by me before committing.
+All changes are tested and reviewed by me before being committed.